2012 (Chris Brown song)

-"2012" is a song by American recording artist Chris Brown, taken from his fifth studio album Fortune (2012).
+"2012" is a song by American singer Chris Brown, taken from his fifth studio album Fortune (2012).
 Released on June 29, 2012, the song was written by Brown and Kevin McCall, while its production was handled by Adonis Shropshire and McCall.
 Musically, "2012" is an R&B slow jam, with lyrics about passionate love-making located in the 2012 phenomenon, with the song being named after it.
 The track's musicality was praised by music critics, while its lyrical content received a mixed response.
 Despite not being released as a single, the song was included on various setlists of Brown's tours, also entering at number 25 on the US Hot R&B Songs (Billboard) in 2013.

 Development and composition

 "2012" was written by Brown and frequent collaborator Kevin McCall, while its production was handled by Adonis Shropshire and McCall.
 Adonis, Georgia Reign, and McCall perform some of the background vocals.
 Musically, "2012" is an R&B slow jam, with lyrics featuring sexual content located in the 2012 phenomenon.
 According to AllMusic, its lyrics explore "some kind of Mayan apocalypse scenario where Brown and his lover are called upon to reverse the planet's fate".
 The track's intro features a female voice saying "Faire l'amour lendemain" (Make love day after)).